code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Data_Types/README.md

 ## Data Types in Rust
-- Rust is STATICALLY-TYPES language(means type of variable should be known at compile time).
+- Rust is STATICALLY-TYPED language(means type of variable should be known at compile time).
 - *In Normal cases.* Compiler usually finds from value which is assigned.
 - *Type Annotation?*  When many types are possible.
 Eg: String converted to a int using parse(), we must add a type annotation to tell type to complier.
 ```rust